56.67% Return on Investment: Union Pacific Railroad

 It works, I’m proving it with this fund.

-Just for the purposes of making sure readers understand:
+Just to make sure readers understand:

 2. It exists to prove a theory that value investing is a superior form of investing with reduced risks.
 If you read the series from the beginning, you will understand.

-3. I do not own railroad stock and I caution every reader that you must be well versed in market terminology and the associated formulas (which I do write about) to invest in any publicly traded instrument.
+3. I do not own railroad stock, and I caution every reader that you must be well versed in market terminology and the associated formulas (which I do write about) to invest in any publicly traded instrument.

 5. I am not advocating or pushing readers to buy or sell their investments; seriously, Class I Railways are all in the top 500 companies in the market.
-There is no way my opinion can influence others, it is merely provided to validate my value investing concept.
+There is no way my opinion can influence others; it is merely provided to validate my value investing concept.
 You can lose money, but not all of it; I don’t gain from saying buy this or sell that.

 Act on Knowledge.